Your values: Purpose and context

 What EY can do for you

-One of the challenges for families is that as they grow in size and complexity, an increasing number of family members are not directly connected to the business.
+One of the challenges for families is that as they grow in size and complexity, an increasing number of family members are not directly connected to the enterprise.
 As a result, it can be difficult to keep successive generations engaged.
 This becomes even more of a challenge if the family decides to sell the business and must redefine its purpose to take this change in circumstances and new context into account.
 In this situation, families may look to engage more with community and philanthropy, establish a family office or build a new family enterprise.

-EY works with 75% of the world’s top family businesses and is well placed to help families define their values and purpose to preserve cohesion through successive generations.
+EY works with 75% of the world’s top family enterprises and is well placed to help families define their values and purpose to preserve cohesion through successive generations.
 We provide a range of services from working with the family to document its legacy and prepare a family charter through to helping the family develop an appropriate governance framework.

 Working with families to help define and document their vision, purpose and values is critical to creating a cohesive family group across the generations.